-- Auckland: The whole city is a treasure trove of shops.
-Try the chic fashion and design shops of High Street; international designer duty-free at DFS Galleria Customhouse; upmarket boutiques in Parnell; antiques on Manukau Road; mainstream fashion in Newmarket; big mall shopping at St. Luke's Shopping Centre; and fabulous specialty shops on K'Road and Ponsonby Road.
-See "Shopping" in chapter 5. - Rotorua: A rich vein of New Zealand souvenirs runs right through the whole city, but for the best Maori arts and crafts, look to Tamaki Maori Village.
-See "Rotorua" in chapter 8. - Wellington: The Old Bank Building on Lambton Quay has only added to the electric atmosphere of this capital shopping area.
-Wander the length of the Quay for fashion, books, shoes, and more; move up through Willis Street for more of the same, and into Cuba Mall for edgy design stores and off-the-wall retail surprises.
+- Auckland: The whole city is a treasuretrove of shops.
+Try the chic fashion and design shops of High Street; international designers duty-free at DFS Galleria Customhouse; upmarket boutiques in Parnell; antiques on Manukau Road; mainstream fashion in Newmarket plus the super-classy Nuffield Street and its top designer labels; big mall shopping at St. Luke's Shopping Centre; and fabulous specialty shops on K'Road and Ponsonby Road.
+See "Shopping" in chapter 6. - Rotorua: A rich vein of New Zealand souvenirs runs right through the whole city, but for the best Maori arts and crafts, look to Tamaki Maori Village.
+See "Rotorua" in chapter 9.

+- Wellington: The Old Bank Building on Lambton Quay has only added to the electric atmosphere of this capital shopping area.
+Wander the length of the Quay for fashion, books, shoes, and more; move up through Willis Street for more of the same, and into Cuba Mall for edgy design stores and off-thewall retail surprises.
 Check out Tinakori Road for a handsome cluster of boutiques.
-See "Shopping" in chapter 11. - Nelson: Long recognized as the best region for leisure crafts shopping, greater Nelson is dotted with hundreds of pottery studios.
-Find international-quality art glass at Höglund Art Glass Studio and a mixed complex of crafts at Craft Habitat.
-See

-"Nelson, Richmond & Motueka" in chapter 12.
+See "Shopping" in chapter 12. - Nelson: Long recognized as the best region for leisure crafts shopping, greater Nelson is dotted with hundreds of pottery, craft, and jewelry studios.
+Find international-quality art glass at Höglund Art Glass Studio and go from there.
+Many craftspeople are located out in the country, so you get a bonus look at the countryside as well.
+See "Nelson, Richmond & Motueka" in chapter 13.

-- Christchurch: The Arts Centre Galleria is home to about 40 crafts stores selling a wide range of goods, from sheepskin products and leather to wood-turned bowls and ceramics.
+• Christchurch: The Arts Centre Galleria is home to about 40 crafts stores selling a wide range of goods, from sheepskin products and leather to wood-turned bowls and ceramics.
 More turn up for the weekend Arts Centre Market.
 Also in Christchurch, check out High Street for an eclectic mix of antiques, secondhand stores, cafes, and new and old clothing boutiques; Cashel Mall for fashion and design stores; Victoria Street for a whole host of new boutique stores; and Merivale Mall for upmarket fashion and specialty shops.
-See "Shopping" in chapter 13. - Hokitika and Greymouth: Jade/ greenstone/pounamu and gold are found in abundance in these two West Coast towns.
+See "Shopping" in chapter 14.

+- Hokitika and Greymouth: Jade/greenstone/pounamu and gold are found in abundance in these two West Coast towns.
 Stores specializing in both are found side by side in both Hokitika and Greymouth.
-See "Greymouth & Lake Brunner" and "Hokitika: Greenstone, Glowworms & Gold" in chapter 14. - Queenstown: This is the home of expensive shopping.
+See "Greymouth & Lake Brunner" and "Hokitika: Greenstone, Glowworms & Gold" in chapter 15. - Queenstown: This is the home of expensive shopping.
 You'll find that most things have big price tags, but the quality is invariably tops.
 There are leading New Zealand and international clothing labels, sheepskin products, souvenirs, leather, original arts and crafts, and masses of jewelry.
-See "Queenstown" in chapter 15.
+See "Queenstown" in chapter 16.